 Last, the pattern of assortative mating between a husband's and wife's educational levels can be examined in a contingency table, as the upper panel in Table 1 does.
-Each cell in the contingency table has two entries.
-The first entry gives the observed fraction of married households in the cell, while the second number displays the fraction that would occur if matching was random.
-The diagonal of the contingency table describes the matches that occur when husband and wife have identical educational levels. both for the observed matches and when they are random.
-Take sum along the diagonal for each of these two types of matches, actual and random.
+Each cell in the contingency table for a year gives the observed fraction of married households that occurs in that educational pairing.
+The diagonal of the contingency table describes the matches that occur when husband and wife have identical educational levels.
+One can also construct the contingency tables that would obtain for each year if husbands and wives matched randomly.
+These are presented in the online appendix for the years 1960 and 2005.
+Take the sum along the diagonal for each of these two types of matches, actual and random.
 Next, compute the ratio of the actual to random matches and denote it by δ .
 This ratio is also plotted in Figure 1, righthand side panel, for the years 1960, 1970, ..., 2005.
 First, as can be seen, there is positive assortative mating.
 That is, the ratios are larger than one, implying that the number of matches between husband and wife with the identical education level is larger than what would occur if matching was random.
 Second, they increase over time.
-Greenwood et al. (2013) present a structural model of this rise in positive assortative mating.
+Greenwood et al. (2015) present a structural model of this rise in positive assortative mating.